 - Select ‘’OfficeBackgroundTaskHandlerRegistration’’ file and “Disable” it from the right-side options section.

 - Then select the file ‘’OfficeBackgroundTaskHandlerLogon’’ from the same section and “Disable” it too.

 Taskeng.exe error is also associated with various errors that include a browser hijacker which is called MyWebSearch.
 This unwanted software is run by Trovi Download Manager which is famous for creating software that causes various problems in the functioning of the operating system.

 Another indication is the RocketTab error which also creates issues related to pop-up errors.
-Now to check whether the Taskeng.exe error is associated with a virus, follow the instructions given below to successfully remove this error.
+Now to check whether the Taskeng.exe error is a virus, follow the instructions given below to successfully remove this error.

 - Press “Alt + Ctrl + Del” keys simultaneously to open the task manager and navigate to the “Processes” tab.

 - Find the file named “taskeng.exe”, right-click on the file, and click on the option ‘’Open file location’’.